secureCodeBox/documentation/docs/getting-started/first-scans.md

 ### Persistence Providers

-You can also integrate the secureCodeBox to automatically push the scan results into an external system like [Elasticsearch](/docs/hooks/Elasticsearch) or [DefectDojo (Coming soon)](/docs/hooks/DefectDojo) to better analyse your findings.
+You can also integrate the secureCodeBox to automatically push the scan results into an external system like [Elasticsearch](/docs/hooks/Elasticsearch) or [DefectDojo](/docs/hooks/DefectDojo) to better analyse your findings.